DES-Network/DES-Chain/test-network/README.md

   - `private-contract.js`: This is the correct private contract deployment script.
 The contract creation will be allowed as the regulator's key `BULeR8JyUWhiuuCMU/HLA0Q5pzkYT+cHII3ZKBey3Bo=` is now party to the transaction.
   - `whitelist.js`: This helps you whitelist or add a given enode address, so that it has permission to participate in the network.
   - `blacklist.js`: This helps you blacklist or remove a given enode address, so that it no longer has permission to participate in the network.
+  - `runscript.sh`: This will allow you to execute a JS script with the owner's address.
   - `stop.sh`: Stop all `constellation` and `geth` nodes.